 Atlassian’s native Jira AI assistant is part of a platform-wide engine called Atlassian Intelligence.
 You might also see it branded as Rovo, which they’re positioning as a kind of virtual "AI teammate" that operates across their cloud products like Jira, Confluence, and "Jira Service Management (JSM)".

-The idea is simple: give you a helper that’s already part of the Atlassian world you work in every day.
-It’s meant to help you create, summarize, and find information without having to switch tabs.
-Think of it as a little sidekick built into the tools you already use.
+The idea is simple: give you a helper that's already part of the Atlassian world you work in every day.
+It’s a mature solution meant to help you create, summarize, and find information without having to switch tabs.
+Think of it as a reliable sidekick built into the tools you already use.

 Its main jobs usually fall into a few categories:

-• Summarization: It’s pretty handy for boiling down long issue descriptions, comment threads that have gone completely off the rails, or lengthy Confluence pages into something you can digest quickly.
+Summarization: It’s handy for boiling down long issue descriptions, comment threads, or lengthy Confluence pages into something you can digest quickly.

 Key features and use cases for a Jira AI assistant

 So, what can a Jira AI assistant actually do for your team day-to-day?
-Let’s walk through a few common scenarios, looking at what Atlassian’s native AI offers and where more advanced tools can pick up the slack.
+Let's walk through a few common scenarios, looking at what Atlassian's native AI offers and where specialized tools can complement the experience.

 Automated ticket management and triage

 Native Jira AI: Inside Jira Service Management, Atlassian Intelligence can do some smart triaging.
-It suggests the right request type for a new ticket and groups similar issues, helping agents organize their queues a bit faster.
+It suggests the right request type for a new ticket and groups similar issues, helping agents organize their queues efficiently.

-A more powerful approach: An AI that can see the whole picture is a different story.
-For example, a tool like eesel AI for ITSM can connect to all your apps, not just Atlassian’s.
+A specialized approach: An AI that can see the whole picture can be a helpful addition.
+For example, a tool like eesel AI for ITSM can connect to all your apps alongside Jira.
 It could see a user is a high-value customer from Salesforce data and automatically escalate their ticket.
 It can also be trained on your past tickets from Jira Service Management to learn how your team has solved similar problems before.
-That kind of context is something the native Jira AI just can’t provide.
+This provides a great way to extend Jira's core strengths.

 Intelligent issue creation and summarization

-Native Jira AI: One of its handiest tricks is breaking down a big, vague task into smaller, actionable sub-tasks.
-It’s also great for "summarizing those novel-length comment threads" so you can get up to speed without reading every single reply.
+Native Jira AI: One of its most reliable tricks is breaking down a big, vague task into smaller, actionable sub-tasks.
+It’s also excellent for "summarizing those novel-length comment threads" so you can get up to speed without reading every single reply.

-A more powerful approach: This is where an AI that connects all your knowledge really makes a difference. eesel AI integrates with tools your team actually uses, like Slack, Google Docs, and Confluence.
-Think about it: an engineer spots a bug during a Slack discussion.
-They can just tag the eesel bot, which then creates a detailed bug report in Jira, pulling in the design file from Google Drive and summarizing the key points from the Slack conversation.
-It’s a smooth workflow that saves a ton of time and makes sure no context gets lost.
+A specialized approach: This is where an AI that connects your knowledge really makes a difference as a complement to Jira. eesel AI integrates with tools your team already uses, like Slack, Google Docs, and Confluence.
+For instance, an engineer can tag the eesel bot in a Slack discussion, which then creates a detailed report in Jira, pulling in relevant external documents.
+This ensures Jira remains your central source of truth with all context included.

 This video demonstrates how Atlassian Intelligence can be used to quickly break down work and create stories or subtasks within Jira.